When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Don’t spring a leak in your water tank while on vacation.
 Learn how to shut it down!

-Before starting your annual maintenance, you need to know how to turn off your water heater safely.
-Whether it’s a gas or electric model, shutting it down is crucial when you want to drain the tank, make repairs, or have a water leak.
+Before tackling annual maintenance or heading out for a month-long vacation, you need to know how to turn off your water heater safely.
+Whether you are rocking a gas or electric model, killing the power is step one for draining the tank, fixing a leak, or saving cash while you are away.

-We show you how to turn off a hot water heater and offer you pro tips to reduce your energy costs.
+We will show you exactly how to shut off a hot water heater and share some pro tips to keep your energy bills in check.

 Key Takeaways